hanlywijaya/Acer-Aspire-A515-55-Opencore/README.md

 ```

 ### The transition from Big Sur to Monterey
 macOS Monterey 12.0 will be released on the 25th of October and will need a whole new EFI.
 The best way of an easy transition is going to be the steps on how to install/upgrade to Monterey soon.
-The new EFI may be take up to Oct 30 for it to be released.
+The new EFI is released.
 Many things may be problems and as we get more Monterey updates, the more that gets fixed.
+0.7.4-3-M is built for Monterey which also supports the RC version (12.0.1).
+Only thing not functioning properly is IntelBluetooth.
+More info on that on https://github.com/hanlywijaya/Acer-Aspire-A515-55-Opencore/issues/2.
+It may take up to 6 months for a proper transition.
+If Bluetooth is cruical to you, I advise you to upgrade to 0.7.4-3-BS & stay on Big Sur.

 ### How to update